 Your plant will now be able to push its roots out into the new soil and grow bigger and healthier.

 5. Pesky Pests

 If you find that your plant has pests, remove all affected dying leaves and do not compost.
-For mite and insects you can get rid of them by wiping the leaves with a damp cloth.
+Quarantine the plant away from your other plants as much as possible.
+If you suspect mite and insects, you can get rid of them by wiping the leaves with a damp cloth.
 Treat leaves with insecticidal soap or Neem oil.